Philip Stell: Medical career

-He founded the journal Clinical Otolaryngology and Allied Sciences, later entitled Clinical Otolaryngology, and established the Otorhynolaryngological Research Society.
+He founded the journal Clinical Otolaryngology and Allied Sciences, later entitled Clinical Otolaryngology, and established the Otorhinolaryngological Research Society.
 Volume 1, Issue 1 of Clinical Otolaryngology and Allied Sciences, published in January 1976, included both a two-page Editorial "Why a new journal?" by Stell and A. D. Cheesman, and an 11-page review "Tumours of the Oropharynx" by Stell.

 He was a talented linguist, fluent in Dutch, German, French, and Spanish, and an Associate of the Institute of Linguists; when lecturing overseas he would speak in the appropriate local language.
 He was an early user of computerised record-keeping to analyse the outcomes for his patients.

 Historical career

 After retiring early from Liverpool in 1992 Stell moved to York and studied for an MA in Medieval History at the University of York, writing a thesis on "Medical care in late medieval York".
 In 1996 he joined the Centre for Medieval Studies at York as a research associate (honorary), and worked with computer voice recognition and other technologies to digitise documents about York and York Minster.
 He published six volumes of transcribed documents.

 His contribution was recognised by his being awarded the fellowships of the Society of Antiquaries of London and the Royal Historical Society.
 In the 2004 New Year Honours he was appointed MBE "for services to history".